DataNext27/TouchPortal_SteelSeriesGG/README.md

  - Mute / Unmute
  - Change Redirections Devices
  - Enable / Disable Monitoring and Steaming Redirections for Streamer mode
+ - Enable / Disable listening to what your audience hears for Streamer mode

 ### Sliders
  - Change Volume